Cheap Places to Visit in Uganda (Budget-Friendly Destinations)

 The Uganda Wildlife Education Centre (UWEC) formerly and popularly referred to as the Zoo is a perfect place to visit in Entebbe.
-UWEC has several wildlife animals and bird species and some of them include the lion, giraffe, cheetah, chimpanzees, rare shoebill stork, Grey crowned crane and many more.
+UWEC has several wildlife animals and bird species and some of them include the lion, giraffe, cheetah, chimpanzee, rare shoebill stork, Grey-crowned crane, and many more.

-It boosts 121 bird species, 13 big cats, 283 wild species and 250 herbs and medicinal plants.
-This place offers an experience much more than a zoo as you can get involved in up close activities with the animals like being a care taker, behind the scenes experience and much more.
-It is a kid friendly destination and children will love playing in the facility.
+It boasts 121 bird species, 13 big cats, 283 wild species, and 250 herbs and medicinal plants.
+This place offers an experience much more than a zoo as you can get involved in up-close activities with the animals like being a caretaker, behind-the-scenes experience, and much more.
+It is a kid-friendly destination and children will love playing in the facility.